Local classical correlations between physical electrons in Hubbard systems: Antiferromagnetic state

-Our results show that quantum embedding methods based on a single-site do not fully capture the substantial classical correlations of the AFM solution both on the square and on the honeycomb lattice.
+Our results show that quantum embedding methods based on a single-site do not fully capture the substantial local classical correlations of the AFM ground state both on the square and on the honeycomb lattice.
 The AFM local RDM turns out to be uncorrelated like in a Hartree-Fock (Slater) magnetic state.
-This may appear in contrast with nontrivial properties of the Mott antiferromagnet in DMFT~\cite{Sangiovanni2006,Taranto2012,DMFT/NRG_HoneyHubbard}.
-Yet, the remarkable deviations with respect to Hartree-Fock are found in the spectral functions and in the behavior of the critical temperature at large $U$, which are both associated with the excited states.
-We can thus conclude that the success of DMFT is associated with its ability to capture nontrivial correlations in the excited states, in particular in the nonmagnetic states found at high temperature, while the ground state is essentially trivial and uncorrelated, at large $U$.
+This may appear in contrast with nontrivial properties of the Mott antiferromagnet in DMFT~\cite{Sangiovanni2006,Taranto2012,DMFT/NRG_HoneyHubbard}, which indeed recovers the correct strong-coupling behavior of the ordering temperature, in contrast with a simple Hartree-Fock treatment.
+This behavior is however encoded in the nontrivial properties of the excited states, in particular in the paramagnetic states found at high energy or temperature in DMFT, while the ground state is essentially trivial and uncorrelated, at large $U$.